Viraj-Rana008/Color-Switch-2.0/README.md

 - Clone the repository
 - Open /src folder in Terminal/CMD
 - execute: 'java App.java'
-- Or open /bin folder in Termincal/CMD
-- exceute: 'java App'

 # How to Play !
 - Enter as new player